IBM/fast-fan-in/README.md

 [![GoDoc](https://godoc.org/github.com/IBM/fast-fan-in?status.svg)](https://godoc.org/github.com/IBM/fast-fan-in)

-Golang fan-in pattern efficiently adaptable to any channel type without code generation
+Golang fan-in pattern efficiently adaptable to any channel type without code generation.

+For context on the fan-in pattern (and fan-out, the inverse), see [this blog post](https://blog.golang.org/pipelines).

+For an end-to-end example of using this library with fan out and fan in, see [this example](https://github.com/IBM/fast-fan-in/blob/master/fan-in_test.go#L303).

 - [Usage](#usage)
 - [Rationale](#rationale)